SIngaH/my-fetch-package/README.md

 # Fetch wrapper

 ## Why use this Fetch wrapper?
-This fetch wrapper makes it easier to fetch things from an api.
+This fetch wrapper makes it easier to fetch things from an API.

 In this fetch you can use get, post, put or del(stands for delete).